Eoin McKiernan

-Eoin McKiernan (10 May 1915 – 18 July 2004), was teacher and scholar in the interdisciplinary field of Irish Studies in the United States and the founder of the Irish American Cultural Institute.
+Eoin McKiernan (May 10, 1915 – July 18, 2004) was an Irish-American scholar in the interdisciplinary field of Irish Studies in the United States and the founder of the Irish American Cultural Institute.
 He is credited with leading efforts to revive and preserve Irish culture and language in the United States and he was named to the list of the 100 greatest Irish-Americans of the century by Irish America magazine.
 The Irish writer and former editor of The Irish Press Tim Pat Coogan praised McKiernan as "the father of Irish studies."

 Early life and education

 Born John Thomas McKiernan in New York City, McKiernan was raised on a farm near Cold Spring, New York.
 Inspired by his parents' love of their homeland, McKiernan went to Ireland to study Irish culture as a young boy.
 At 15, McKiernan won a scholarship to spend three months studying Irish in Rosmuc, in County Galway, and later moved to Lahinch, where he spent the rest of the year on his maternal relatives' farm, noting, "I learned from my grandmother a fund of stories and folklore that is with me still."
-On this trip, he was provided a letter of introduction to Éamon de Valera, the Irish statesman with whom McKiernan would build a lifelong acquaintance.
+On this trip, he was provided a letter of introduction to Éamon de Valera, the Irish statesman with whom McKiernan built a lifelong acquaintance.

 In 1938, he married Jeannette O'Callaghan, whom he met while studying Irish at the Gaelic Society in New York City.
 They raised nine children, among them the American journalist and film director Kevin McKiernan.

 McKiernan attended seminary at Cathedral College and St. Joseph's in New York, leaving before ordination.
 He earned his B.A. in literature and classical languages from St. Joseph's College, his Master's in psychology from the University of New Hampshire, and his Ph.D. in English from Pennsylvania State University His Ph.D. dissertation focused on the psychology of Nathaniel Hawthorne in an era when "Irish dissertation topics were all but unheard of in the United States."
 Later in life, McKiernan was awarded honorary doctorates from the National University of Ireland, the College of St. Rose, Marist College, and the University of St. Thomas.